soutiwari/Reminder/README.md

 celery --app=Reminder.celery worker --loglevel=info<br/>
 Run the DRF project as normal any django web application and you are good to go.<br/>
 # Future Work
-Well someday I will create the frontend for this application
+Well,someday I will create the frontend for this application
 # Contribution
 Feel free to branch out and make pull request.Reporting bugs or code breaks and contributing a frontend for this project is highly appreciate,till then Happy coding!!